home-assistant/home-assistant.io/source/_integrations/statistics.markdown

   default: Stats
   type: string
 state_characteristic:
-  description: The characteristic that should be used as the state of the statistics sensor (see above).
-All other characteristics are provided as attributes.
+  description: The characteristic that should be used as the state of the statistics sensor (see table above).
   required: false
   default: mean
   type: string